Chart Color Schemes

 The level of cultural diversity witnessed in Lysterfield was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Lysterfield had a cultural diversity above average, with 23.2% of its population born overseas and 19.0% speaking a language other than English at home.
-Christianity was the main religion in Lysterfield, comprising 55.0% of people.
-This compares to None% across Greater Melbourne.
+Lysterfield had a higher than average cultural diversity, with 23.2% of its population born overseas and 19.0% speaking a language other than English at home.
+Christianity was the predominant religion in Lysterfield, accounting for 55.0% of people, compared to 43.0% across Greater Melbourne.
+The top three ancestry groups were Australian (25.3%), English (23.0%), and Other (9.3%).

 Frequently Asked Questions - Diversity